 Arts & Culture

 Calgary: You’re in for a treat in Calgary – by far one of Canada’s cultural gems.
 Catch a heart-pumping concert with 19,000 fans at the Scotiabank Saddledome or get intimate with an indie artist in a cozy venue.
 Peruse the Western Canadian and First Nations art and culture exhibitions at the Glenbow Museum, or take a walking tour of urban art.
-Whatever you take in, don’t miss the iconic and photogenic Peace Bridge and the Chinook Arc, which in the evening is illuminated with color-changing lights that’ll match your movements and even the color of your clothes!
+Whatever you take in, don’t miss the iconic and photogenic Peace Bridge and the Chinook Arc, which in the evening is illuminated with colour-changing lights that’ll match your movements and even the colour of your clothes!

 Banff and Lake Louise: This mountain community has long been a magnet for artists of all kinds, from musicians to painters, photographers and more.
 Explore Banff and Lake Louise’s many art galleries and museums, including two National Historic Sites: The Cave and Basin and Banff Park Museum.
 Take in a concert or event at Banff Centre for Arts and Creativity or tap into the historical roots of the area at the Whyte Museum of the Canadian Rockies.